Mewbi/furi/README.md

 ## 🔬 Tecnologies

-The tecnologies that projects uses or has been writen are:
+The technologies that this project uses or has been written in are:

 - [Shortener API](./furi/): [Rust](https://www.rust-lang.org/)
 - [Analytics API](./analytics/): [Rust](https://www.rust-lang.org/)